Online Lecture Series

 Time: 13:00 UTC

-Dr. Youssef Moulane is a Research Scientist in astronomy and astrophysics at University Mohammed VI Polytechnic (UM6P)
+Dr. Youssef Moulane, Research Scientist in astronomy and astrophysics at University Mohammed VI Polytechnic (UM6P)

 Bio of the speaker: